Governance and ethics

 • shareholder alignment through director share ownership requirements

 Good governance starts with our Board of Directors.
-Sun Life’s Board is composed of qualified and experienced members from diverse backgrounds.
-Including the Chair of the Board, 11 of our 12 Board members are independent.
+Sun Life’s Board is composed of qualified and members with a broad range of business and strategic experience.
+All Board members except for our President & CEO are independent, including the Chair of the Board.
 This structure drives effective decision-making and long-term, sustainable value creation for our stakeholders.
 By focusing on continuous improvement, the Board ensures that Sun Life stays on top of changing regulatory and market expectations.

-We expect everyone2 representing Sun Life to behave responsibly.
+We expect everyone1 representing Sun Life to behave responsibly.
 And we expect them to take accountability for their actions and comply with applicable laws wherever we operate.
 It’s not just about following rules and policies.
-It’s about doing the right thing and empowering our people to model an ethical culture.
+It’s about doing the right thing and empowering our people to maintain our commitment to high standards of business ethics and integrity.

-Our Code of Conduct (the Code) is a compass for how we conduct our business.
-It sets clear standards for proper behaviour.
+Our Code of Conduct (the Code) helps guide us and sets clear expectations for our behaviour, how we conduct our business and how we make decisions.
 We review the Code annually, with an in-depth review at least every three years.
-These reviews help us stay relevant with emerging topics in the current environment and reflect evolving industry standards.
-As a global company, our Code reflects the diversity of our organization and is available in nine languages.
+These reviews help ensure the Code is updated to capture emerging topics in the current environment and reflect evolving industry standards.
+As a global company, our Code reflects our dedication to building an empowered and inclusive culture, operating as a trusted and responsible business, and delivering on our Purpose of helping Clients achieve lifetime financial security and live healthier lives.
+The Code is available in English and French and we are working on translating it into seven additional languages by the end of 2025.
 All employees and Board members must complete annual training and declare their compliance with the Code.

 We’re committed to complying with the letter and the spirit of anti-corruption and anti-bribery laws in the countries where we operate.
 It’s our policy to never engage in any form of bribery or corruption and to report potential violations immediately.

-Sun Life manages many human rights elements across our business – in our employment practices, products and services, supply chain, and investments.
-To ensure we are aware of and manage the full range of potential human rights issues, in 2022 we worked to assess, map and prioritize key human rights risks across our global organization.
-Over the year, we intend to strengthen our approach to managing key human rights issues.
+Sun Life manages many human rights elements across our business – including in our employment practices, products and services, supply chain and investment decision-making processes.
+Our commitment to respecting fundamental human rights is supported by policies on employment equity, health and safety, harassment and discrimination, and procurement in various regions.
+These policies help guide our people, as well as suppliers, in respecting human rights and applicable laws.
+To ensure we are aware of and manage the full range of potential human rights issues, we have worked to assess, map and prioritize key human rights risks across our global organization.
+Our evaluations are guided by the UN Guiding Principles on Business and Human Rights.

 Public policy is essential for Sun Life to fulfill its Purpose.
-We proactively engage with policymakers and regulators on policy discussions related to our Purpose, including climate change.
+We proactively engage with policymakers and regulators on policy issues related to our Purpose.
 We do this both directly and through our participation in industry associations, including the:

 • Canadian Life and Health Insurance Association